Voidsow/academicSystem/README.md

 # academicSystem
-a simple practice for object oriented style in cpp
+a simple practice for object oriented cpp